-Also, for our other Campers around the world, when a moment like this comes for them, we will be there to support them.
+Also, for our other Campers around the world, we will be there to support them when a moment like this comes for them.

 How are you thinking about supporting Campers post-election?

-JB: We're working on a communication plan that considers different election outcomes.
-We're also looking at how we can enable our Mentors (Managers) to find the right level of support to give to their Mentees on November 4th.
-Campers will have varying degrees of reactions, I remember in 2016 (in my job before Culture Amp), there were a lot of people who had very emotional reactions to the election results, and who ended up needing to take the day off.
+JB: We're working on a communication plan considering different election outcomes.
+We're also looking at how we can enable our Mentors (Managers) to find the right support to give their Mentees on November 4th.
+Campers will have varying degrees of reactions, I remember in 2016 (in my job before Culture Amp), there were a lot of people who had very emotional responses to the election results and who ended up needing to take the day off.
 We need to be mindful of not putting major company events on November 4th, and reaffirming access to wellbeing resources like our Employee Assistance Program will be important.